shantanushinde99/AI-RAG-Doument-Chatbot/README.markdown

 ## 📸 Demo

 Here’s how the app looks in action!
-(Replace the GIF paths with actual files you create.)

 ### Document Upload and URL Input
 ![Document Upload](images/Screenshot(134).png)